 No one has all the answers.
 I don’t care how many letters you have after your name.
 So if you don’t, it’s okay.
 Don’t pretend.
 Remember, you and your client are in this journey together.
 You are not behind a podium or on a soap box.
 You are with, not at.
 So if you don’t know, it’s okay.

 Now go back to the feeling part.
-Have he client think of a time when she felt “good”, according to her new definition.
+Have the client think of a time when she felt “good”, according to her new definition.
 Let her soak in that feeling.
 Don’t just remember it, feel it.
 We need to use both mind and body.
 As people we are whole.
-But many think they can just think their way out do something and get no traction.
+But many believe they can just think their way out of something and get no traction.
 Feelings are always more powerful than logic.

 This is the homework piece.

-The your sessions can be processing what her experiences are like, how they make her feel, what are you revelations from them.
+From there, your sessions can be about processing what her experiences are like, how they make her feel, and what her revelations are from them.
 Or if she can’t execute, explore the whys.